radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 ---
 type: docs
-title: "Quickstart: TLS termination with cert-manager and Let's Encrypt"
+title: "How To: TLS termination with cert-manager and Let's Encrypt"
 linkTitle: "TLS termination with cert-manager"
 description: "Learn about how to use Radius to deploy HTTPS-enabled application with a TLS certificate"
 weight: 900
 slug: 'tls-termination-cert-manager'
-categories: "Quickstart"
+categories: "How-To"
 tags: ["https"]
 ---

-This quickstart will show you:
+This guide will show you:

 - How to integrate Radius with cert-manager and Let's Encrypt in order to enable HTTPS for your app